Kristina01111000/Drws_site/README.md

 		- likert scale for questions in survey
 	- put about 6-8 questions in quizzes most of the time

-to do in future:
-- Make quizzes for the 4 month course after lessons are added
-- For articles always have picture wrapped by text
-- update plugin list

 to do now: